AlexandreDecan/sismic/README.md

 Under version 3 of the GNU General Public License.
 Developed by Alexandre Decan at the University of Mons (Belgium).

 ## Documentation

-In progress.
+The documentation is in a work-in-progress state.

-### YAML format for a statemachine
+### YAML format for a statechart

-Statemachines can be defined using a YAML format.
+Statecharts can be defined using a YAML format.
-The root of the YAML file should declare a statemachine:
+The root of the YAML file should declare a statechart:
 ```
-statemachine:
+statechart:
-  name: Name of this state machine
+  name: Name of this statechart
   initial: name of the initial state
 ```

 The `name` and the `initial` state are mandatory.
-You can declare code to execute on the initialization of the statemachine using `on entry`, as follows:
+You can declare code to execute on the initialization of the statechart using `on entry`, as follows:
 ```
-statemachine:
+statechart:
   name: with code
   initial: s1
   on entry: x = 1